-A class action is a law suit or civil litigation initiated by a group of people.
+A class action is a lawsuit or civil litigation initiated by a group of people.
 Class actions are sometimes called multi-plaintiff litigation.
 The plaintiffs in a class action generally share the same or similar grievances, such as personal injuries or economic losses resulting from the actions of a company or government.
 Their level of injury or amount of loss may differ, so while they take action together they may seek different amounts of damages.
 The plaintiffs in a class action combine to have their separate grievances heard in the same case.
 They may employ the same lawyers or they may have their own lawyers who collaborate.

 Class actions have several advantages.
 They can help ‘free up’ the court system, allowing one case to deal with many individual disputes involving similar claims or sets of facts.
 Class actions also encourage individuals to have their disputes heard, since the legal costs are shared by all litigants.
 Class actions can help individuals feel less intimidated by the process of legal action and court hearings, particularly when the dispute involves claims large corporations, insurance companies or governments.
 Critics of class actions suggest they encourage a litigious culture, with lawyers actively seeking out claimants and cases for profit.
-Class actions may also minimise the contribution of individuals to their own legal action, while participants may receive less damages than they might as an individual litigant.
+Class actions may also minimise the contribution of individuals to their own legal action, while participants may receive fewer damages than they might as an individual litigant.

 Some examples of class actions include: